ersrohu/mingyues-daily-life/part1/chapter7.md

 “Yeah, let’s go!”
 While Mingyue is observing that Taohong is talking with Lingxiao, he is thinking, “When the Taohong finish the meal, she will be very happy, and there’s a new car, that’s perfect!”

 “The dish comes, it’s the lemon duck.
 Enjoy the meal!”
-The waiter serves the dish.
+The waitress serves the dish.
 “Wow!
 It looks delicious!”
 Says Taohong excitedly.
 Look at her appearance, her eye closes like a line, and she shakes her head.
 There also is a dimple on her face.

 Mingyue and Lingxiao see the Taohong is enchanted, then they smell it.